What is citronella?

 What is citronella oil and where it is used?

 Citronella oil is obtained from different species of lemongrass (Cymbopogon).
-When leaves and stems of the lemongrass are crushed, they release some amount of oil which is then used to make different beauty products as well as insect repellent candles, sprays and other products.
+When the leaves and stems of lemongrass are crushed, they release an oil which is then used to make beauty products as well as insect repellent candles, sprays, and other products.
 Citronella essential oils range from yellow to brown in color and smell like a mixture of grass and flowers.
 The most important substances in citronella oil are citronellal, citronellol, and geraniol.